ibnux/NudeNet/README.md

 ```

+# Example video check

+check `is_adult_video.py` for example fast detecting video

 # Notes:
 - detect_video and classify_video first identify the "unique" frames in a video and run predictions on them for significant performance improvement.
 - V1 of NudeDetector (available in master branch of this repo) was trained on 12000 images labelled by the good folks at cti-community.
 - V2 (current version) of NudeDetector is trained on 160,000 entirely auto-labelled (using classification heat maps and various other hybrid techniques) images.
 - The entire data for the classifier is available at https://archive.org/details/NudeNet_classifier_dataset_v1
 - A part of the auto-labelled data (Images are from the classifier dataset above) used to train the base Detector is available at https://github.com/notAI-tech/NudeNet/releases/download/v0/DETECTOR_AUTO_GENERATED_DATA.zip